|

 An interesting effect can be created using a linear light source.
 Rather than having a rectangular shape, a linear light stretches along a line sort of like a thin fluorescent tube.
 To create a linear light just create an area light with one of the array dimensions set to 1.

-command is optional.
+The jitter command is optional.
 When used it causes the

 positions of the point lights in the array to be randomly jittered to